danbev/learning-ai/notes/mamba.md

 of the sequence x.
 How this is done depends on the transformation matrices A and B. In practice if the sequence is long then the model may forget earlier information.
 The model prioritizes more recent information.
-Just to draw a parallel to transformers, the self attention mechanism can take the entire sequence into account but it this can become very computationally expensive as the sequence becomes very long.
+Just to draw a parallel to transformers, the self-attention mechanism can take the entire sequence into account but it this can become very computationally expensive as the sequence becomes very long.